gchure/phd/docs/src/chapter_05/section_04_results.md

 quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle", highlighted in white in @Fig:mscl_boxplot (B).
+To compute a calibration factor, we used the strain MLG910 (*E. coli* K12 MG1655 $\phi$(mscL-sfGFP)) as a "standard candle," highlighted in white in @Fig:mscl_boxplot (B).
 This standard candle strain was grown and imaged in identical conditions in which the MscL count was determined through fluorescence microscopy.
 The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy